suiji/Arborist/README.md

 - Latest changes are geared toward hierarchical parallelization: distributed over heterogeneous systems.
 Low-level support to be available before actual interfaces are provided.

-- A "pretrain" feature is being added to cache initital training state.
+- A "preTrain" feature has been added to cache initital training state.
 This will save computation under iterative training schemes, such as are facilitated by the R package Caret.
-This has entailed considerable refactoring from which the dust has not quite settled.
+- Optional vector "regMono" has been introduced to specify monotonic constraints on numeric variables under regression.
+- Training now computes and saves full leaf information by default.
+This facilitates quantile prediction, as well as interaction with other packages, such as "forestFloor", by eliminating the need for customized training.
+- Restaging and splitting now parallelize across predictor/node pairs, improving core occupancy.
+For an interesting illustration of the limits to the benefits of restaging, see the RangeR preprint by Wright and Ziegler.

-- Several performance issues have been resolved, but multicore load-balancing will likely not get much attention until version 2.
+- Several performance issues have been resolved, but dynamic load-balancing will likely not receive further attention until version 2.
 Correctness errors are being addressed as they are received.